COERDUBC/Ryu_EHP_Letter_2024/README.md

 # Ryu <em>et al.</em> Environmental Health Perspectives 2024

-This is the public repo for Ryu <em>et al</em> 2024 Environmental Health Perspectives Manuscript.
+This is the public GitHub repository for Ryu <em>et al</em> Environmental Health Perspectives 2024 Manuscript.

 ## Cite our work
 Please consider citing our manuscripts when using our dataset for your publication.
 Most up-to-date citation recommendations for our work will be posted on this page when the EHP manuscript becomes available on PubMed.